-Dr. Clayman left the University of Texas M. D. Anderson Cancer Center in the fall of 2016 to form the Clayman Thyroid Cancer Center in Tampa, Florida.
-The Clayman Thyoid Cancer Center was developed through a partnership with Tampa General Hospital where Dr Clayman now serves as the Director of the Thyroid Cancer Center.
-By joining forces with the Norman Parathyroid Center -- the world's number one center for parathyroid surgery, Dr Clayman has help establish the first interdisciplinary institute dedicated solely to the evaluation and surgical management of thyroid cancer and thyroid diseases.
-The Thyroid Cancer and Parathyroid Institute at Tampa General Hospital takes up the entire 6th floor of this large, award winning hospital recognized nationally for exceptional care.
+Dr. Clayman left the University of Texas M. D. Anderson Cancer Center in the fall of 2016 to form the Clayman Thyroid Center in Tampa, Florida.
+The Clayman Thyoid Center was developed through a partnership with Tampa General Hospital where Dr Clayman now serves as the Director of the Thyroid Center.
+By joining forces with the Norman Parathyroid Center -- the world's number one center for parathyroid surgery, Dr Clayman has help establish the first interdisciplinary institute dedicated solely to the evaluation and surgical management of thyroid diseases and thyroid cancer.
+The Thyroid and Parathyroid Institute at Tampa General Hospital takes up the entire 6th floor of this large, award winning hospital recognized nationally for exceptional care.

 Dr Clayman's Awards and Credentials